go-masonry/mortar/wiki/middleware.md

 ```

 Since we are used to it why not leverage on it ?

-Let's pretend we have a `Logger` interface and it's defined as following:
+Let's [pretend](../interfaces/log/interfaces.go) we have a `Logger` interface, and it's defined as following:

 ```golang
 ...